Release Process

 # Run release script

-bun scripts/release.ts patch
+bun cli/bin/rin.ts release patch

 # Push (no need to merge to main for hotfixes)